bymayo/craft-strava-sync/README.md

 ```

 The key (E.g. `username`) is the Craft CMS field your mapping to, and the value (e.g. `id`) is the property from the Strava API Athelete GET (`https://www.strava.com/api/v3/athlete`)

+### Scope

+You may not require access to all Strava data, e.g. You may only require to get an Athletes Details and not upload Activities.
+To put trust in users authorising your website to connecto their Strava account it's important to choose the correct `scope` value when we make a oAuth call to Strava.

+You can see a list of available scope options at https://developers.strava.com/docs/oauth-updates/ under `Details about requesting access`.

 ## Templating